 - Avoiding the stretch reflex allows to eliminate the pain of stretching.

-Many people found that kinesiological stretching to do the trick for them.
+Many people found that Zaichik Stretching to do the trick for them.
 Allowing them to break through the wall, where traditional stretches have stopped working.

 And lastly strength exercises are also included in this program